AbuSalehFaysal/my-journey-to-product-management/README.md

 Brainwriting is a structured brainstorming in Product Management where every member individually writes down their idea and shares it with others for development.

+## SCAMPER

+SCAMPER represents Substitute, Combine, Adapt, Modify/Magnify, Put to other uses, Eliminate, and Reverse.
+In simple words, it's a tool for the pm to analyze the current product, identify areas of improvement, and discover new features or entirely new products, ensuring competitive advantage and long-term success.

 ---